-Being not that old (but no spring chicken), Eddie Lawson isn’t a familiar name to me.
+Being not that old (but no spring chicken), Eddie Lawson wasn’t a familiar name to me.
 So I thought: who is this Eddie Lawson?
 Why are there motorcycles built to replicate his bike (or perhaps him, like a Madame Tussauds wax figurine perhaps)?
 And what were these mythical bikes?

 This is everything I found out — how the Eddie Lawson replica motorcycles originated, and how they brought us to the Kawasaki Z900RS today.